oeatekha/Picture-Perfect/README.md

 <img src="https://github.com/oeatekha/Picture-Perfect/blob/main/UI%20GLOW.png" width="800"/>

 Picture-Perfect is a MATLAB and tool that allows you to use a GUI interface to explore different methods of image manipulation and filters.
 Picture Perfect was made by Mike Burgess, Kevin Lu, Adrian Garza, and Omoruyi Atekha Spring 2020.
+The Matlab GUI allows users to upload their own image, manipulate it, and save their changes.
+The application window is very simple, with a handful of sliders to modify basic properties of the image such as brightness and RGB color tints.
+Filters are accessible at the base of the window.
+The code itself is written as just a basic Matlab app.
+Sliders are added as objects under the scope of the application, with functions run as they are slid.
+The same goes for button objects that permit the use of filters.
+The image and filename themselves are also stored as attributes of the application, whose definitions change as filters are applied.
+The sliders themselves work very simply and can be applied over a filter.

+Total of 10 Filters: Black and White, FRY, Glow, Invert, Emboss, Hue, Mirror, Bi-Polar, Origianl, Painted.

 ## Setup